The Hypello are pretty comical, such as one of the hot spring scenes in Chapter 4 with Barkeep giving Buddy a massage.

 Yuna's reaction to Baralai implying the two of them were supposed to be married.

-This Gag Echo when Leblanc stole the half sphere from Zanarkand.
+This Gag Echo when Leblanc steals the half sphere from Zanarkand.

 Yuna: Oh, poopie. note Rikku had previously said "poopie" earlier in the game